MaaZiJyun/ePortfolio/notes_blockchain_technology/Cr_COMP5567_Chap_01_Overview.md

 | **Peer discovery**          | the method for a newly joining node to establish connections with other nodes in the blockchain network                                   |
 | **Remote procedure call**   | simplifies distributed computing by allowing developers to write code that calls remote functions the same way they would call local ones |

-## Connections with other nodes in the blockchain network
+## Connections Layer

+It is responsible for ensuring all nodes in the network agree on single version of the Blockchain's state.
+Common consensus algorithm in Blockchain are PoW, PoS.

-A blockchain can be maintained by nodes all around the world, but how can they keep a consistent ledger?
+**A blockchain can be maintained by nodes all around the world, but how can they keep a consistent ledger?**

 The answer is: **Consensus protocol (consensus layer)**, A procedure through which all the nodes of the blockchain network reach a common agreement about the present state of the distributed ledger.

 **Consensus is crucial to running a blockchain** because it ensures that all participants (nodes) in a decentralized network agree on the state of the blockchain (e.g., transaction history, balances, smart contract states).
 Since blockchain operates without a central authority, consensus mechanisms allow the network to maintain integrity, security, and trust.

 ## Application and Presentation Layer

+It plays a key role in how user interact with system, concerning with providing interfaces.
+Smart contracts and Decentralized app are applied in this layer.

 ### Smart contracts or Chaincode